jeremylt/personal_website/_sources/index.rst.txt

 I was part of the `PSAAP Multi-disciplinary Simulation Center for Micromorphic Multiphysics Porous and Particulate Materials Simulations Within Exascale Computing Workflows <https://micromorph.gitlab.io>`_ from 2021 to 2025.
 In this center, I developed the `Ratel <https://gitlab.com/micromorph/ratel>`_ library and added Material Point Method capabilities to libCEED.
+I was a Research Assistant Professor in the Computer Science department at University of Colorado, Boulder from 2025 to 2026.

 Contents